LandryCarroll-BR/bevee/packages/core/README.md

 ## 💬 Feedback

 This is a pre-release.
 Please open issues or feature requests as you experiment!
-We’re excited to see what you build with bevies.
+We’re excited to see what you build with bevee.